 SAT Subject Tests are strenuous one-hour exams that test a student’s knowledge of a particular subject.
-Scores from these tests can be used to enhance a college application and are important when applying to the most selective schools.
-Since the stakes are high, it is important that your child do all she can to fully prepare for the SAT Subject Tests.
-These 7 tips can help ensure test success for your child:
+Scores from these tests can be used to enhance a college application, and are required by most selective schools.
+Since the stakes are high, it is important that your child do all they can to fully prepare for the SAT Subject Tests.
+These 7 tips can help ensure success!

-You get one point for each right answer and lose a fraction of a point for a wrong one.
+You get one point for each right answer and lose a quarter of a point for a wrong one.
 Hard questions count the same as easier ones, so plan accordingly.
 Hint: Answer the easy questions first!
-Also, know when to guess!
-If you can eliminate even one wrong answer, the math says you should make a guess.
+And of course, know when to guess!
+If you can eliminate even one wrong answer, probability says you should go ahead and take a guess.

 Pacing is an issue many students have a problem with on standardized tests such as these.
 Through practice, you can develop a feel for how long questions take and plan accordingly.
 Your Revolution Prep advisor can also give you tips on how to maintain a good flow on SAT Subject Tests.

 Practice tests are the most effective way to prepare for SAT Subject Tests.
-Not only do they allow you to see the types of questions on the test, your advisor can help you determine patterns in questions you missed and give you tips to not miss them on the actual exam.
+Not only do they allow you to see the types of questions on the test, they can also help you determine patterns in questions you missed and give you tips to not miss them on the actual exam.
 A Revolution Prep team member can send you a free practice test.

 Armed with these tips, you are already on your way in your preparation for any of the SAT Subject Tests.
 Many students benefit from one-one-one tutoring that will allow you to hone the skills from your honors/AP classes and develop helpful test-taking strategies.
 Even if this is not for you, make sure you set a plan and adequate timeline for preparation to ensure you can do your best!